simonhaemmerle/msdp-setup/README.md

 To visit the Superset UI simply run `stackablectl services list` to get the correct endpoint.
 For more information on stackablectl - a Stackable-native command-line tool - visit [this GitHub repository](https://github.com/stackabletech/stackablectl).

 > To find resource blueprints please visit either the [official documentation](https://docs.stackable.tech/home/stable/operators/) or the [Stackable GitHub repositories](https://github.com/stackabletech).
-Please make sure to use resources for the **correct Stackable release verion** - the version is defined in the Terraform configuration file.
+Please make sure to use resources for the **correct Stackable release version** - the version is defined in the Terraform configuration file.

 ### Tidying up